luispflamminger/gateway-kong-charts/README.md

 ## Troubleshooting

-If the Kong API-Gateway deployment fails to come up, please have a look at the logs of the container.
+If StarGate deployment fails to come up, please have a look at the logs of the container.

 **Log message:**
 ```